TempeHS/2025SE-Roman.L-Task2/README.md

 ## License

-This project is licensed under the ...
-License - see the LICENSE.md file for details
+This project is licensed under the GNU License - see the LICENSE.md file for details

 ## Acknowledgments